Importance of Prayer

 More revival prayers answered in the Hebrides

 Bernera is a small island off the coast of Harris, with a population of about 400.
 In April 1952, it was my privilege to visit this parish and witness one of the most remarkable movements of the revival, Here, as in other districts, there were men who, on their faces before God, cried for an outpouring of His Spirit; and an incident occurred which goes to demonstrate the power of prevailing prayer and to reveal how true it is that “the secret of the Lord is with them that fear Him.”
 One morning an elder of the Church of Scotland was greatly exercised in spirit, as he thought of the state of the church and the growing carelessness toward Sabbath observance and public worship.
 While waiting upon God, this good man was strangely moved, and was enabled to pray the prayer of faith and lay hold upon the promise, “I will be as the dew unto Israel.”
-This word from God came with such conviction and power, that he was assured that revival was going to sweep the island, and in that confidence he rose from his knees.
+This word from God came with such conviction and power that he was assured that revival was going to sweep the island, and with that confidence, he rose from his knees.

 While this man was praying in his barn, I myself, taking part in the Faith Mission Convention at Bangor in Northern Ireland, was suddenly arrested by the conviction that I must leave at once and go to the Island of Bernera, where I found myself within three days!
-Almost immediately on arriving, I was in the midst of a most blessed movement.
+Almost immediately upon arriving, I was in the midst of a most blessed movement.
 Again the promise was being fulfilled, “I will pour water upon him that is thirsty and floods upon the dry ground.”
 The first few meetings were very ordinary, but the prayers offered by elders of the congregation breathed a confidence in the sure promise of God.
-Again and again reference was made to the words of Psalm 50, verse 3, “Our God shall surely come.”
+Again and again, reference was made to the words of Psalm 50, verse 3, “Our God shall surely come.”
 They did not wait long for the fulfilment of this word from God!
-One evening, just as the congregation was leaving the church and moving down towards the main road, the Spirit of God fell upon the people in Pentecostal power: no other word can describe it: and in a few minutes the awareness of the presence of the Most High became so wonderful and so subduing, that one could only say with Jacob of old, “Surely the Lord is in this place.”
-There, under the open heavens and by the road side, the voice of prayer was mingled with the groans of the penitent, as “free grace awoke men with light from on high.”
+One evening, just as the congregation was leaving the church and moving down towards the main road, the Spirit of God fell upon the people in Pentecostal power: no other word can describe it: and in a few minutes the awareness of the presence of the highest became so wonderful and so subduing, that one could only say with Jacob of old, “Surely the Lord is in this place.”
+There, under the open heavens and by the roadside, the voice of prayer was mingled with the groans of the penitent, as “free grace awoke men with light from on high.”
 Soon the whole island was in the grip of a mighty movement of the Spirit, bringing deep conviction of sin and a hunger for God.
-This movement was different from that in Lewis in this respect, that while in Lewis there were physical manifestations and prostrations, such were not witnessed here; but the work was as deep and the results as enduring, as in any other part touched by the revival.
+This movement was different from that in Lewis in this respect, that while in Lewis there were physical manifestations and prostrations, such was not witnessed here; but the work was as deep and the results as enduring, as in any other part touched by the revival.